napari/napari/docs/plugins/npe2_migration_guide.md

 _hook specification_ described by napari.
 Though there are some exceptions, most _hook implementations_ can be straightforwardly mapped as a _contribution_ in the `npe2` manifest.
-More information can be found in the {ref}`npe2-manifest-spec`.
+More information can be found in the {ref}`npe2-manifest-spec` - Look for "calling conventions" for each field.

 `npe2` provides a command-line tool that will generate plugin manifests by inspecting exposed _hook implementations_.
 Below, we will walk through the kinds of migrations `npe2 convert` helps with.

 For each type of _hook specification_ there is a corresponding section below.
-Each lists the _hook specifications_ that a relevant to that section and an example manifest.
+Each lists the _hook specifications_ that are relevant to that section and an example manifest.
 For details, refer to the {ref}`npe2-manifest-spec`.

 ### Readers